iocanel/rh-summit-connect-quarkus-langchain4j-workshop/docs/docs/step-01.md

 To get started, make sure you use the `step-01` directory.

 This step is the starting point for the workshop.
-It's a simple Quarkus application that uses the [Quarkus LangChain4j](https://docs.quarkiverse.io/quarkus-langchain4j/dev/index.html){target="_blank"} extension to interact with OpenAI's GPT-4o model.
+It's a simple Quarkus application that uses the [Quarkus LangChain4j](https://docs.quarkiverse.io/quarkus-langchain4j/dev/index.html){target="_blank"} extension to interact with the model using the OpenAI API.
 It's a simple chatbot that we will extend in the subsequent steps.

 ## Running the application